Updated September 16, 2023

 Introduction to Extrude in Blender

 Extruding is one of the essential and most frequently used tools in the modeling phase of a blender.
-Extrude is used to duplicate properties such as points, lines, and polygons which are also called vertices, edges, and faces.
+Extrusion is used to duplicate properties such as points, lines, and polygons, also called vertices, edges, and faces.
 This option helps in modeling to continue the creation of the model easily instead of taking new shapes and snapping them to the existing model.

 - Mode: Edit Mode